Books

-I am so excited to share this book trailer/video of my debut picture book, A Family For Faru.
+Anitha is excited to share this book trailer/video of her debut picture book, A Family For Faru.
 It’s the story of a young boy, an orphaned rhino and their journey across the African savannah to find the rhino a new family.

-The idea for this story came in 2016 when my daughter volunteered at a rhino orphanage in South Africa.
-My husband, son and I, took advantage of this opportunity and travelled to South Africa as well.
-We had the privilege of seeing so many beautiful animals, including rhinos.
+The idea for this story came in 2016 when her daughter volunteered at a rhino orphanage in South Africa.
+Anitha, her husband and son took advantage of this opportunity and travelled to South Africa as well.
+They had the privilege of seeing many beautiful animals, including rhinos.
 Four years later, it’s an actual book, with gorgeous illustrations by Karen Patkau.
-I will be donating 40% of my royalties to the following rhino charities:
+Anitha will be donating 40% of her royalties to the following rhino charities:

 Care For Wild Rhino Sanctuary NPC https://www.careforwild.co.za/